bioinformaticsdotca/BiCG_2018/module8/gprofiler_lab.md

 ## Building an Enrichment Map visualization in Cytoscape

 1. From the main menu, select Apps>Enrichment Map>Create Enrichment Map.
 If you don’t have this app, install version 2.2.1 using Cytoscape App Manager or [Cytoscape App Store](http://apps.cytoscape.org/apps/enrichmentmap).
-2. First load all the files:
+2. First click on (+) to add a new analysis.
+Load all the files:
 * [GMT file](https://github.com/bioinformaticsdotca/BiCG_2017/raw/master/module8/hsapiens.pathways.NAME.gmt): has gene-set definitions
-* [Enrichment of data-set 1](https://raw.githubusercontent.com/bioinformaticsdotca/BiCG_2017/master/module8/GBM_gprofiler_results_1048466457480.txt): has enrichment statistics for GBM
+* [Enrichment of data-set](https://raw.githubusercontent.com/bioinformaticsdotca/BiCG_2017/master/module8/GBM_gprofiler_results_1048466457480.txt): has enrichment statistics for GBM gene list
-* [Enrichment of data-set 2](https://raw.githubusercontent.com/bioinformaticsdotca/BiCG_2017/master/module8/KIRC_gprofiler_results_1048466457480.txt): has enrichment statistics for KIRC

 <img src="https://github.com/bioinformaticsdotca/BiCG_2017/blob/master/module8/pic1.png?raw=true" alt="Cytoscape1" width="750" />

-3. Set analysis parameters.
+3. Set analysis parameters under Advanced Options.
 a.
 FDR-corrected P-values are filtered in g:Profiler and no further filtering is needed in Enrichment map.
 b.
 Jaccard coefficient + overlap combined defines the stringency edges between gene sets and the granularity of the map.
 Use this parameter to create denser or sparser networks.
 The value 0.66 provides relatively stringent similarity cutoffs and leads to sparser maps.

 <img src="https://github.com/bioinformaticsdotca/BiCG_2017/blob/master/module8/pic2.png?raw=true" alt="Cytoscape2" width="750" />

 4. Click ‘Build’.
 An enrichment map will be generated.
-5. The resulting map links nodes to first gene list (GBM) and edges of nodes to second gene list (KIRC).
-Entirely red nodes are pathways with significant enrichment in both gene lists.
-Red nodes with gray edges are only significant in first gene list and grey nodes with red edges are only significant in the second list.
-6. Map the second gene list to blue tones to make this visualization easier to read.
-The simplest way involves a spreadsheet editor such as Excel.
-Edit the phenotype column and replace all values with -1.
-Make sure you save the file as text file.
-Review the new text file in a text editor to verify that no extra symbols or quotes have been added by Excel.
-See https://www.ncbi.nlm.nih.gov/pubmed/27552985.
-7. Build the enrichment map again and KIRC pathways will map to blue tones.
+5. The resulting map  shows groups of enriched pathways.
+Pathways are connected by edges if they share a large fraction of related genes.
+That fraction is determined in point 3b above.

 <img src="https://github.com/bioinformaticsdotca/BiCG_2017/blob/master/module8/pic3.png?raw=true" alt="Cytoscape3" width="750" />